aspnxdd/unhex/readme.md

 # Unhex 🎨

-A NodeJS package to convert any RGB color to HEX color or viceversa.
-Also supports HSL conversion.
+A NodeJS package to convert any RGB color to HEX, HSL color or viceversa.

 ### Example